Foreword

 view will stretch to fill its parent, in this case the window.
 We can center the contents of the HStack

-modifier and setting it to Stretch(1.0)
+modifier and setting it to Alignment::Center

 modifier: